WeShare365/.github/profile/README.md

 # My First Year Apprentice Project 🚀

-Hello there! 👋 My name is David Suter and this website represents a significant milestone in my journey.
+Hello there! 👋 My name is David and this website represents a significant milestone in my journey.
 Developed during my first year as an apprentice, I dedicated 10 days spread over 10 weeks to bring this project to life.
 The experience was both challenging and rewarding, and I'm excited to share it with you!

 ## 📖 Story Behind the Project